jcoglan/vault/README.markdown

 ## Installation

-This program is written in JavaScript and is available as a Node program:
+This program is written in JavaScript and is available as a Node package:

     npm install -g vault

-To enable tab-completion for bash, add this to your .bashrc scripts:
+To enable tab-completion for bashr or zsh, add this to your shell profile:

     which vault > /dev/null && . "$( vault --initpath )"